EdgeFirstAI/documentation/docs/models/custom/npu.md

 !!! note "Output Decoding"
     For the decoding steps 8-9, see the python script provided above to see the functions `decode_boxes` and `decode_masks`.

 ## Next Steps

-You can find more examples for deploying models in various platforms [here](../tutorials/deployment.md).
+You can find more examples for deploying models in various platforms by following the [User Workflows](../../getting_started/workflows/index.md).